-We are left with a shared question: How do we practice an Awareness through Movement lesson?
+We are left with a shared question: How do we practice exercises developed by Dr. Moshé Feldenkrais?

 The most common advice you would find in the world of Feldenkrais is “do it slowly.”
-People who have not experienced the method before would probably agree that an Awareness through Movement exercise is slow from their very first class.
-One of my Awareness through Movement students in the US had never experienced Feldenkrais before coming to my class.
+People who have not experienced the method before would probably agree that an lesson is slow from their very first class.
+One of my students in the US had never experienced the method developed by Dr. Feldenkrais before coming to my class.
 After this one-time exploration, they told me, “This is an exercise for 80 year-olds.”
 A similar story occurred in a totally different geographical zone, East Asia, where a newcomer asked me after a workshop, “Why was there no music during the lesson?”
-So, the general impression of doing an Awareness through Movement lesson is a slow and quiet exercise.
+So, the general impression of doing a lesson is a slow and quiet exercise.

-But, what are Dr. Moshé Feldenkrais’ thoughts?
-How did he himself explain the concept of an Awareness through Movement lesson?
-I have found that audio recordings of his Esalen workshop in 1972 can help our understanding of Awareness through Movement.
+But, what are Dr. Feldenkrais’ thoughts?
+How did he himself explain the concept of doing a lesson which explores movement and awareness?
+I have found that audio recordings of his Esalen workshop in 1972 can help our understanding of the practice.
 Here are my summaries and reflections.

 Who?
 An Exercise for Everybody

-In his introduction, Dr. Feldenkrais states clearly that everyone from different mental and physical conditions can do Awareness through Movement exercises: young and old, healthy and ill, strong and weak alike.
+In his introduction, Dr. Feldenkrais states clearly that everyone from different mental and physical conditions can practice: young and old, healthy and ill, strong and weak alike.
 He says, “…the exercise will be such that everyone would be able to benefit through the exercise in his own way.”

 What?
 A Learning Process

-What is Awareness through Movement all about?
+What is this slow exercise all about?
 We often heard about the method’s healing results.
 However, Dr. Feldenkrais himself described the method as an organic learning process rather than healing.
 In his book The Elusive Obvious, Dr. Feldenkrais writes:

 For many years I have been involved in working with people who have turned to me for help.
 Some complain of physical pain, others of mental anguish, and only a few ever speak of emotional troubles.
 I have some difficulty in explaining to my followers that I am not a therapist and that my touching a person with my hands has no therapeutic or healing value, though people improve through it.
 I think that what happens to them is learning, but few agree with this.
 What I am doing does not resemble teaching as understood at present.
 The accent is on the learning process, rather than on the teaching technique.– Moshé Feldenkrais, The Elusive Obvious, 1981-2019, p.32

 This quote above shows that the method is not one of healing but of learning, a position also found in his Esalen workshop teaching.
 In this learning process, an individual engages their own sensory feelings through a sequence of movements with their own unique experience of the method.
-Dr. Feldenkrais further explains how it works in a Awareness through Movement lesson:
+Dr. Feldenkrais further explains how it works:

 Therefore, those young, more or less normal, strong people, will find that they can benefit from that lesson differently, in a different way, than some of you are in pain, or in 60s, or some of you in older ages.
 The fact that you are going to work in the same group is probably to you at that moment strange and you don’t believe that you could … some will believe that they waste that time and others, other one will be able to do it.
 So try and see if those lessons in that way that everybody should learn.– Moshé Feldenkrais, The Esalen 1972 Workshop, 1972